 The classes include services provided by registered dietitians who educate patients through instruction and cooking demonstrations, recipes and individual consultation (including assessment of a survivor’s nutritional needs).
 Meetings are held the first Thursday of each month at 11 a.m. in the auditorium of the Enoch Callaway Cancer Center.
 Lunch is provided for current cancer patients and survivors.
 Reservations are required for lunch; please contact Mary Ann Hodnett at email@example.com or (706) 812-2191.

-In 2015 we purchased an Elevated Cedar Planter Box to plan an Herb Garden.
+Several years ago we purchased an elevated cedar planter box to plan an herb garden.
 Stacy Brown Hummer, a cancer survivor and gardener, says, “As a gardener, I understand the importance of fresh, chemical-free food, as well as the opportunity and therapy of planting, growing and harvesting.
-This raised bed will provide a resource of fresh herbs and plants throughout the summer and fall growing season.
+The raised bed provides a resource of fresh herbs and plants throughout the summer and fall growing season.
 This will be done by using natural practices and substances rather than chemicals.”
-We have enjoyed our summer herbs and are now looking forward to fresh romaine lettuce, kale and spinach.
+We have enjoyed our summer herbs as well as fresh romaine lettuce, kale and spinach.

 This program provides information and support to anyone facing breast cancer through one-on-one contact with American Cancer Society volunteers.
 Reach to Recovery volunteers are people who have survived breast cancer and continue to live productive lives.
 Whenever possible, the program matches the person with a volunteer who is similar in age and who has had a similar breast cancer experience.